Staff

 Jalaine Johnson– Controller

 Jalaine has been passionate about rodeo and western heritage since she was young, showing horses and competing in reining and barrel racing.
 She and her husband proudly continued this path supporting their daughter as she competed in several rodeo events with various local clubs over the years.
-Her daughter & son-in-law have since blessed the family with 2 beautiful grandbabies, a grandson (4-yrs old) and granddaughter (8-months old).
+Jalaine’s current passion are her 2-grandchildren, Braxten & Brierley.

-She is excited to put down roots and call Reno Rodeo her home and has already experienced the strong family foundation that “is” the Reno Rodeo.
-She is proud to work with an exceptional and extremely hard-working staff and all the passionate, dedicated volunteers that work tirelessly each year to put together an amazing rodeo for our community.
+She is proud to work with an exceptional and extremely hard-working staff and the passionate, dedicated volunteers that work tirelessly each year to put together an amazing rodeo benefiting our local community.

 Mikayla Williams – Administrative Assistant

 Mikayla’s personal rodeo experience is that it doesn’t matter what age you are, you will fall in love with the Reno Rodeo.
 She also sees how much of the rodeo is just one big happy family and everyone has been very welcoming to her.
 She has appreciated all the love and support she has gotten while being with the rodeo.
 Mikayla would like to thank her Coworkers and the Rodeo Family for being there through the tough times as well as the great times.
-Let’s see what 2024 has in store for us and Rub Some Dirt On It!
+Let’s see what 2025 has in store for us.
+It’s A Cowboy State Of Mind!

 Chanel Atoa – Ticket Coordinator